alkismavridis/mathasm/README.md

 Those are all valid sentences for MathAsm.

 ### I do not get it.
 How can those be valid sentences?
-The second is wrong, the third states nothing, and the fourth one looks more like my parrot walking on the keyboard.
+The second one is wrong, the third states nothing, and the fourth looks more like my parrot walking on the keyboard than actual math.
 MathAsm does not care about any of that.
-They are all valid sentences.
-Your parrot can use MathAsm, too.
+These are all valid sentences.
+And thus, your parrot can use MathAsm too.

 ### This has no sense!
 How can anyone build meaningful mathematical theories if we cannot distinguish proper from messed up syntax?
 Also, leave my parrot alone, weirdo!
 You can distinguish between good and bad syntax.
+You can have your well formed and malformed sentences.
-Your axioms will make this distinction.
-Your axioms define what correct syntax even means.
+But MathAsm will not do this distinction.
+Your axioms will.
+Your axioms define what correct syntax means.

 MathAsm makes sure that the theorems are direct result of your axioms.
 They are born by your axioms.
-This means that they will have the same syntactical rules and patterns.
+This means that theorems will have the same syntactical rules and patterns as the axioms you created.
+It will be just cause and effect.

-Here is how good syntax works: You make good syntax in your axioms, you get good syntax in your theorems.
+So, here is how good syntax works: You make good syntax in your axioms, you get good syntax in your theorems.
-Whatever good syntax means to your theory.
+Whatever good syntax means to you and your theory, anyway.

 Oh, one important note: the order matters: the sentences 1+2 and 12+ are two different sentences.